-Table 9.7 Guidance and Manufacturer's Declaration - Emissions, All Equipment and Systems ended for use in the electromagnetic environment specified mated Impella Controller should ensure that it is used in such Emissions Test Compliance Electromagnetic Enforcement - Guidance RF Emissions CISPR 11 Group 1 The Automated Impella Controller uses RF energy only for its internal function.
+Table 9.7 Guidance and Manufacturer's Declaration - Emissions, All Equipment and Systems

+The Automated Impella Controller is intended for use in the electromagnetic environment specified below.
+The customer or user of the Automated Impella Controller should ensure that it is used in such an environment.
+Emissions Test Compliance Electromagnetic Enforcement - Guidance RF Emissions CISPR 11 Group 1 The Automated Impella Controller uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
 Class A The Automated Impella Controller is suitable for use in all locations other than those located in residential environments and those directly connected to a low voltage power supply network which supplies buildings used for domestic purposes" Harmonics IEC 61000-3-2 Class A Flicker IEC 61000-3-3 Complies RTCA DO-160G Section 21.4, conducted emissions Category M RTCA DO-160G Section 21.5, radiated emissions Category B